-Lowering your "bad" cholesterol (also called LDL, or low-density lipoprotein) can reduce your risk of having a heart attack or stroke.
+Lowering your “bad” cholesterol can reduce your risk of having a heart attack or stroke.
+“Bad” cholesterol is also called LDL, or low-density lipoprotein.
 A number of lifestyle changes can help you improve your cholesterol level.
-However, if these lifestyle changes don't help after about 6 months to 1 year, your doctor may suggest medicine to lower your cholesterol.
+Your doctor may ask you try these changes for 6 months to 1 year.
+If they don’t help, your doctor may prescribe medicine to lower your cholesterol.

-Even if you take cholesterol-lowering medicine, it's important to keep up with your lifestyle changes.
-Eating a healthy diet and being physically active can make your medicine more effective.
-Your doctor can give you tips on how to make healthy food choices and include physical activity in your daily routine.
+Even if you take cholesterol-lowering medicine, it’s important to keep up with your lifestyle changes.
+Eating healthy and being physically active can make your medicine more effective.
+Your doctor can give you tips on how to make healthy food choices.
+He or she also can suggest how to include physical activity in your daily routine.

 What are some common cholesterol-lowering medicines?

 Several types of medicine are used to treat high cholesterol levels.
 Your doctor will decide which type of medicine is right for you.
-He or she may prescribe more than 1 of these drugs at a time because combinations of these medicines can be more effective.
+He or she may prescribe more than 1 of these drugs at a time.

-Resins (also called bile acid sequestrants) bind to bile acids.
-Bile acids help with digestion, and are made by your liver using cholesterol.
+- Resins (also called bile acid sequestrants) bind to bile acids.
+Bile acids help with digestion.
+They are made by your liver using cholesterol.
 When resins bind to the bile, the body gets rid of them.
 This prompts your body to use excess cholesterol to make more bile acids.
 This lowers your LDL cholesterol level.

-Fibrates (also called fibric acid derivatives) help lower your cholesterol by reducing the amount of triglycerides (fats) in your body and by increasing your level of "good" cholesterol (also called HDL, or high-density lipoprotein).
+- Fibrates help lower your cholesterol by reducing the amount of triglycerides (fats) in your body.
+Fibrates are also called fibric acid derivatives.
+They also increase your level of “good” cholesterol (also called HDL, or high-density lipoprotein).

 Common side effects of cholesterol-lowering drugs include the following: